davidechicco/mesothelioma-diagnosis-predictions/README.md

 ###Dependency installation for Linux CentOS
 <img src="https://daichan.club/wp-content/uploads/2015/08/logo-centos-7.png" width="60" align="right">
 Here are the instructions to install all the programs and libraries needed by our scripts on a Linux CentOS computer, from a shell terminal.
-We tested these instructions on a Dell Latitude 3540 laptop running Linux CentOS 7.2.1511 operating system, in February 2017.
+We tested these instructions on a Dell Latitude 3540 laptop, running Linux Ubuntu 16.10 operating system, and having a 64-bit kernel, in February 2017.
 If you are using another operating system version, some instructions might be slightly different.

-First of all, update:<br>
+(Optional) First of all, update:<br>
 `sudo yum -y update`

 Install R, its dependencies, and is rgl, clusterSim, randomForest packages:<br>